Finding a destination that keeps everyone happy for a family vacation in Spain can be a complicated task.

 Costa Verde’s coastal area is both stunning and dramatic; with long sandy beaches, coves, cliffs and hidden caves against a backdrop of rugged mountains.

-Some of the most stunning beaches include the Playa de Cuevas del Mar (the Beach of Sea Caves), hidden treasure Playa de Xago and the wild gem Playa Cobijeru.
+Some of the most stunning beaches include the Playa de Cuevas del Mar (the Beach of Sea Caves), hidden gem Playa de Xago and the wild gem Playa Cobijeru.

 Do check out Playa de Gulpiyuri, the “beach without a sea”: a small inland beach and one of Asturias best-kept secrets.

 Long, sandy Playa de Rodiles makes a great beach for any family with kids and Playa de la Griega, with dinosaur footprints still present in the rock formations, is also a great recommendation.

 But, similar to the other two Costas, this part of Spain offers a nearly endless number of beaches so do go out and explore!